Hamuko/anifunnel/README.md

 **Important:** These overrides are currently stored in-memory only and will disappear once anifunnel is terminated.
 You will need to redo any applicable overrides after starting anifunnel up again.

+### Username filtering

+anifunnel processes events for all Plex users by default.
+If you are using a multi-user Plex instance, you can limit processing of webhook events to a single user with the `--plex-user` argument / `ANILIST_PLEX_USER` environment variable.

 ## Disclaimer

 This project is not associated or affiliated with Plex or Anilist in any way or form.